+- 37.1 The employer will make superannuation contributions into an approved Superannuation Fund nominated by the employee in accordance with the Superannuation Guarantee (SG) legislation as varied from time to time.
+An approved fund must offer a "My Super" product.

+- 37.2 An 'approved fund' means:

+- (a) First State Super

-- 37.1 The employer will make superannuation contributions into an approved Superannuation Fund nominated by the employee in accordance with the Superannuation Guarantee (SG) legislation as varied from time to time. - 37.2 An 'approved fund' means: - (a) Health Employees' Superannuation Trust Australia (H.E.S.T.A.); - (b) First State Super, or - (c) any agreed complying superannuation fund; provided that the employer shall not unreasonably withhold agreement unless it establishes good and proper reasons for the withholding of agreement. - 37.3 An employee will nominate one approved fund to which all statutory superannuation contributions shall be paid. - 37.4 Should an employee fail to nominate a fund, the employer will choose one of the above approved funds as the default fund into which contributions shall be paid under this Agreement. - 37.5 The superannuation contributions will be paid at ordinary pay, which for the purpose of this Agreement includes ordinary time worked on public holidays and public holiday loadings. - 37.6 Contributions:
+- (b) Health Employees' Superannuation Trust Australia (H.E.S.T.A.); - (c) Prime Super; or - (d) any agreed complying superannuation fund; provided that the employer shall not unreasonably withhold agreement unless it establishes good and proper reasons for the withholding of agreement. - 37.3 An employee will nominate one approved fund to which all statutory superannuation contributions shall be paid. - 37.4 Should an employee fail to nominate a fund, the employer will choose one of the above approved funds as the default fund into which contributions shall be paid under this Agreement. - 37.5 The superannuation contributions will be paid at ordinary pay, which for the purpose of this Agreement includes ordinary time worked on public holidays and public holiday loadings.

+37.6 Contributions: